openSUSE/combustion/README.md

 Example parameter for QEMU:
 -fw_cfg name=opt/org.opensuse.combustion/script,file=/var/combustion-script

+If the VMware guestinfo parameter "guestinfo.combustion.script" is set and nonempty, it is used as script.

 You can do everything necessary for initial system configuration from this script, including addition of ssh keys, adding users, changing passwords or even doing partitioning changes.